ajgappmark/T2B-framework/README.md

 [![Build Status](https://travis-ci.org/pielco11/T2B-framework.svg?branch=master)](https://travis-ci.org/pielco11/T2B-framework)

 #News
+* 21/07/16:
+   * Added `VirusTotal check`: once the program is started, itself check is recognised as malware in the Database of [VirusTotal](https://www.virustotal.com/).
+Note that if the file was never scanned before, VT reports an "error". **You have to register on VT to get an api key**, [here](https://www.virustotal.com/en/documentation/public-api/) for more infos.
+   * Added `HOOK` function: *still in dev*.
+Thanks to @JeffHoogland for [pyxhook](https://github.com/JeffHoogland/pyxhook), at the time of writing you can check if hook is running or not, and if you want stop it.
+   * Added `certificate auto extractor`: if the certificate.pem is not present in the directory, it'll extract form the code.
+   * Fixed `s-wifi`: Thanks to [netifaces](https://pypi.python.org/pypi/netifaces) now you can check what netifaces are present and than choose the wifi card, no more if/ip-config.
 * 14/07/16:
    * Added `LinuxAutoStart`: this will add a hidden .desktop in ~/.config/autostart/, and hidden in StarUp applications;
    * Added `WindowsAutoStart`: this will add a new reg key for the file, and set it hidden (_actually not tested at the time of writing_)